falkr/ttm4115/pages/unit-9-comp/teamwork-1.md

   * Just emulate the Text To Speech Component by subscribing with MQTT.FX to the corresponding topic.
 * Reflect on your progress in a document.
 * Create a **short and uncut demo video** using two named timers, simulated via MQTT.FX and your timer manager component.

-# Checklist

-### Blackboard

-- Deliver your document that shows progress and results.

-### MS Teams

-- Ask for feedback in general
-- Report any errors with the provided solution
-- Discuss, with me or other teams

-### Team Reflection for This Unit

-* Add another section to the team reflection document, just like every week.

-### Individual Reflection

-* Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
-* Copy the answers into a document that you maintain on your own.
-* Add any additional observations to your reflection diary.